Attock Refinery Limited

-Attock Refinery Limited (/ur/ ah-TUCK-ri-FINE-uh-ree) is a Pakistani oil refinery headquartered in Rawalpindi.
+Attock Refinery Limited (/ur/ ah-TUCK) is a Pakistani oil refinery headquartered in Rawalpindi.
 It is a subsidiary of UK-domiciled Attock Oil Company.
 It is the oldest oil refinery of Pakistan.

 It is listed on Pakistan Stock Exchange.

 History

-1922–1978: Initial years and growth under Attock Oil Company
+1922–1978: Early years and operations under Attock Oil Company

-Attock Refinery's history dates back to the early 20th century when British companies became interested in oil exploration in the Attock District of Punjab, which was then part of British India.
-In December 1913, a group of British companies established the Attock Oil Company with an initial investment of £25,000.
-Drilling operations commenced in January 1915, and the company discovered oil at shallow depths.
-The progress was interrupted by World War I, but after the war, the company began constructing an oil refinery at Morgah, which was connected to the oilfields through a pipeline.
-The refinery began operations in March 1922 with an initial capacity of 2,500 barrels per day.
-However, the oil reserves were depleted faster than expected, which posed challenges for the company's continued operation.
-Despite these setbacks, the government supported the sponsoring company, and this led to the discovery of new oil reserves in 1937.
-Consequently, the refining facilities underwent substantial expansions.
+Attock Refinery's history dates back to the early 20th century when British companies became interested in oil exploration in the Attock District of Punjab, then part of British India.
+In December 1913, a group of British investors established the Attock Oil Company with an initial investment of £25,000.

-After the partition of British India in August 1947, the newly formed Government of Pakistan required oil exploration to be conducted by companies incorporated in Pakistan and using the local currency.
-In response to this requirement, Attock Oil Company incorporated Pakistan Oilfields Limited, in which it held a shareholding of 70 percent.
-Attock Oil Company provided its drilling services to Pakistan Oilfields Limited at no cost, with the agreement that expenses would be reimbursed from Pakistan Oilfields Limited's profits if the drilling yielded successful results.
+In January 1915, Attock Oil commenced drilling operations which led to the discovery of oil at shallow depths.
+Progress was interrupted by World War I; however, following the war, the company began constructing an oil refinery at Morgah, which was connected to the oilfields through a pipeline.
+The refinery commenced operations in March 1922 with an initial capacity of 2,500 barrels per day.
+Its oil reserves were depleted faster than expected which led to operational challenges.
+In 1937, with support of the government it made another new discovery of oil reserves in Attock region, which led to the expansion of refinery.